rLannes/Fingerhut_2024/README.md

 In the lab, we developed a new version of the Python code backed by Rust code to make a coverage plot.
 It is lightning fast; a plot takes less than 30 seconds and does not require pre-splitting the bam files.
 It is still in beta, but if you are interested in trying it, let us know.

+The gene biotype file was acquired from flybase.